DocuThinker-AI-App

 System Architecture

-The application follows a microservices-oriented architecture with clear separation of concerns across multiple layers.
+The application follows a cloud-native, microservices-oriented architecture with enterprise-grade DevOps components across multiple layers.

 graph TB